Ranveer Ching Returns

-Ranveer Ching Returns is a 2016 Indian Hindi-language short action comedy film directed by Rohit Shetty.
-The film stars Ranveer Singh and Tamannaah.
+Ranveer Ching Returns is a 2016 Indian Hindi-language short action comedy film directed by Rohit Shetty, serving as an advertisement for the food brand Ching's Secret.
+The film stars Ranveer Singh and Tamannaah Bhatia.

 Plot

 A man lands in a place where people are suffering from food shortage and helps them to fight hunger with Ching's Chinese products.